youtype/boto3_stubs_docs/mypy_boto3_directconnect/client.md

 ### describe_interconnects

-Lists the interconnects owned by the AWS account or only the specified interconnect.
+Lists the interconnects owned by the account or only the specified interconnect.

 Type annotations for `boto3.client("directconnect").describe_interconnects`